rudderlabs/rudderstack-docs/sources/appsflyer.md

 ## RudderStack Event Transformation

-The Push events from AppsFlyer are ingested into RudderStack after converting it into the format of a RudderStack event.
+The Push events from AppsFlyer are ingested into RudderStack after converting it into the RudderStack event format.
 For example, the `customer_user_id` set by AppsFlyer is set as `userId` .

-Also, we populate following properties from AppsFlyer event payload to the RudderStack event:
+Also, RudderStack populates the following properties from AppsFlyer event payload to the RudderStack event:

 | AppsFlyer Property | RudderStack Property |
 | :--- | :--- |